leaf-ai/platform-services/README.md

 The last set of secrets that need to be stored are related to securing the mesh for third party connections using TLS.
 This secret contains the full certificate chain and private key needed to implement TLS on the gRPC connections exposed by the mesh.

+If you used Lets Encrypt then the following applies:

 <pre><code><b>
 sudo kubectl create -n istio-system secret generic platform-services-tls-cert \
     --from-file=key=/etc/letsencrypt/live/platform-services.cognizant-ai.net/privkey.pem \
     --from-file=cert=/etc/letsencrypt/live/platform-services.cognizant-ai.net/fullchain.pem
+</b></code></pre>

+If minica was used then the following would be used:

+<pre><code><b>
+kubectl create -n istio-system secret generic platform-services-tls-cert \
+    --from-file=key=./minica/platform-services.cognizant-ai.net/key.pem \
+    --from-file=cert=./minica/platform-services.cognizant-ai.net/cert.pem
 </b></code></pre>

 ## Deploying the Observability proxy server